MoveUpHealth/example-shopping-interface/README.md

 This is an example shopping interface using a MERN stack (MongoDB, Express, React, and Node.js).
 Users will be able to add comments on products.

+Design documents are now done in markdown files with diagrams done in the [draw.io app](https://app.diagrams.net/) or with [Moqups](https://moqups.com).

 Date: Aug 14, 2021
 Design Docs added -- Added some basic design docs for the front page wireframe and database.
 Design docs done in Dia (http://dia-installer.de/index.html.en).